decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-12-19-cc-under-harsh-ps.md

 ## Notes

 * The [unknown $\Delta$ flavor](https://decentralizedthoughts.github.io/2019-09-13-flavours-of-partial-synchrony/) of Partial Synchrony is BPS.
-But it is unclear to us if the $GST$ based flavor as defined in DLS** is UPS or LPS.
+But it is unclear to us if the $GST$ based flavor as defined in DLS88 is UPS or LPS.
-* LPS is not subsumed by asynchrony, where as both UPS and BPS are.
+* LPS is not subsumed by asynchrony, whereas both UPS and BPS are.
-* In fact in UPS, let $X$ be the maximum delay of any message, then UPS at time $GST+X$ becomes BPS.
+* In UPS, let $X$ be the maximum delay of any message, then UPS at time $GST+X$ becomes BPS.
-* In LPS protocols can never reach a termination configuration where all non-faulty parties are in a state where they do not need to listen to messages.
+* In LPS, protocols can never reach a termination configuration where all non-faulty parties are in a state where they do not need to listen to messages.

 ## Epilogue